alphagov/government-service-design-manual/service-manual/making-software/testing-in-agile.md

 Read the guidance about [accessibility testing](/service-manual/making-software/accessibility-testing.html)

 ### Crowd Sourced Testing
-Crowd sourced testing is a good way of speeding up your manual testing and/or achieving better coverage.
+Crowdsourced testing doesn’t use a set group of people to carry out testing (known as outsource testing).
+It uses different people from different places in different jobs.
+It’s a good way of speeding up your manual testing and/or covering more ground.

-There are external companies who provide this as a service, but at GDS we do it internally.
-We simply put out a call for as many volunteers as possible across the organisation to put aside a few hours on a particular day for testing.
-We then give them some guidance on what we need testing and a central place for them to log bugs and hey presto!
-Sometimes we incentivise people by creating a ‘leader board’ showing who has tested the most things.
+There are external companies who provide this as a service, but GDS do it internally by:

+* putting out a call for as many volunteers as possible across the organisation to put aside a few hours on a particular day for testing
+* giving some guidance on what needs to be tested
+* providing somewhere to log bugs
+* sometimes motivating testers by creating a ‘leaderboard’ that shows who’s tested the most things

-Examples of where we have used this effectively include for pre-release testing of additional devices/browsers and for the detailed checking of hundreds of pieces of content on GOV.UK back to old content on DirectGov and BusinessLink.
+Examples of where GDS used this effectively include:

+* the pre-release testing of additional devices/browsers
+* the detailed checking of hundreds of pieces of content on GOV.UK against old content on DirectGov and BusinessLink

 ### Test Your Ideas
 Don’t forget, don’t just test the product itself - test your ideas.
 For information on how to do this read [the guidance about user research](/service-manual/users/introduction-to-user-research.html).